Waste Disposal Facilities

 Liquid trade waste

 If you operate a business that produces quantities of grease, oils, solvents and other chemicals these must not be discharged into onsite wastewater management systems or sewerage lines.
-For safe disposal methods contact TasWater
+For safe disposal methods contact TasWater.

-Chemical waste, herbicides and pesticides
+Chemical waste and chemical containers, herbicides and pesticides

-Secure your load
+Secure your load before you go

 Rubbish that is unsecured is easily dislodged and you may not be aware that a portion of your load has been inadvertently strewn along the roadside.
 Dislodged and lost items are unsightly and cause traffic hazards.
 Vehicle owners are liable for all litter lost from their vehicles or trailers.